Premature optimization is the root of all evil.

 }

-The problem in the code above is exactly the same: a new handler function (callback) is generated for each render
+The problem in the code above is the same.
+We generate a new handler function (callback) for each render

-function call, which breaks effective updating.
+function call, which makes updating ineffective.
 You already know the solution: define handlers as class-level properties.

 library.
-This is a separate topic beyond the scope of this course.
+It is a separate topic beyond the scope of this course.

 The Hexlet support team or other students will answer you.